El-Guapo-2/Yuzu-install/README.md

 2. Open Yuzu, and click on file in the top right corner of the window.
 Then tap "Open Yuzu Folder".
 3. Drag the "prod.keys" and "title.keys" onto the "keys" folder.

-**note: You need to download the actual game to play it if you don't have a switch.
+**note: You need to download the game from teh web to play it if you don't have a switch.
+You need Joy-Con controllers to play